 Sterilization and Sanitation: It’s important to ALWAYS make sure that all your equipment is clean and ready for use.

-Basic Process: How to go from grain, hops and yeast to something drinkable.
+Basic Process: How to go from grain, hops and yeast to something delicious and drinkable.

 Some fermentation topics are more generally popular than others… beer is one of those topics that is very popular.
 There are a lot of great websites out there dedicated to the topic of brewing beer.
 This overview is meant to help the novice get started, but if you decide to become an aficionado, then I recommend checking out a few of these websites: